Find out how your PSAT/NMSQT and PSAT 10 scores are calculated and what those scores mean.

 If you score below the benchmark, you still have time to work on your skills.
 Use the detailed feedback in your online score report to see which skills need the most improvement.

-For example, a 10th-grade student whose Math percentile is 57 scored higher or equal to 57 percent of 10th-graders.
+For example, a 10th-grade student in the 57th percentile scored higher than or equal to 57 percent of 10th-graders.
 You’ll see two percentiles:

-The Nationally Representative Sample percentile shows how your score compares to the scores of all U.S. students in a particular grade, including those who don’t typically take the test.
+The Nationally Representative Sample percentile compares your score to the scores of typical U.S. students in a particular grade.

-The User Percentile — Nation shows how your score compares to the scores of only some U.S. students in a particular grade, a group limited to students who typically take the test.
+The User Percentile — National compares your score to the scores of typical U.S. College Board test-takers in a particular grade.